 When dealing with real-world problems constraints play a major role as almost all real-world problems have to take some kind of limitations of the parameter space into account.
 Evolutionary algorithms can deal with constraints though special techniques such as the application of penalty functions, decoders, repair mechanisms, constraint preserving operators, or other techniques need to be used.
-Sometimes it could be worth-while reformulating a constraint as an objective and vice versa.
+Sometimes it could be worthwhile reformulating a constraint as an objective and vice versa.
 This technique can be particularly useful in multi-objective optimization where the algorithms are designed to deal with several objectives at the same time.
-Constraints can also be imposed grad-ually so that the algorithm may violate constraints in its early explorative stage while getting constrained to the true feasible solution space as the population matures.
-Although theoretically evolutionary algorithms can find solutions anywhere in the solution space, in reality constraints can direct the algorithm near a known good solution might help.
+Constraints can also be imposed gradually so that the algorithm may violate constraints in its early explorative stage while getting constrained to the true feasible solution space as the population matures.
+Although theoretically evolutionary algorithms can find solutions anywhere in the solution space, in reality constraints can direct the algorithms into a suboptimal area having only a very slim chance to escape.
+Starting the algorithm near a known good solution might help.
 Also interactive evolution could be a very powerful technique as the user can interactively resolve some issues if the algorithm gets stuck.